cataniamatt/devops-test/documentation.md

 * Create an IaC deployment pipeline for a consistent infrastructure deployment process and to implement with approval stages
 * Create a proper cloud network architecture and close down public access on resources
 * Use self-hosted CI/CD agents instead of provider hosted to improve security and have faster image builds due to Docker cache
+* Implement Helm for a more organised and robust deployment strategy

 ### Application build process:
 * Execute npm install command